How to sew piping for a flawless finish?

 • Place the second piece of fabric over the piping .

-• Pin edge to edge , making sure the piping is sandwiched between the two fabrics.
+• Pin edge to edge, making sure the piping is well sandwiched between the two fabrics.

-Why is this step crucial ?
-If the fabrics are not properly aligned, the piping may not come out clearly after sewing.
+Why is this step crucial?
+If the fabrics are not properly aligned, the piping may not stand out clearly after sewing.

-Sew as close to the rope as possible
+Sew as close as possible to the cord

-• Stitch again following the previous seam, still using the special lightning presser foot .
+• Stitch again following the previous seam, always using the special zipper foot.

-• Sew as close to the cord as possible so that the piping is held securely and the stitches remain invisible once the work is turned inside out.
+• Sew as close as possible to the cord so the piping is well secured and the stitches remain invisible once the work is turned.

 Piping step 8